Step 1: apply for planning advice and assistance with planning process

 View the upcoming planning committee agenda, or review past agendas and minutes.
 You can also read The Right To Speak Scheme (PDF).

-A significant number of applications will involve some form of negotiation and amendment of the scheme prior to the decision being made.
-View the approved procedure for negotiating amendments (PDF).
+A significant number of applications may require some form of amendment to the proposal prior to a recommendation of approval being able to be made.
+View the planning department’s approved procedure for negotiating amendments (PDF).